 “We couldn’t have done it without the CDR’s help,” said Chris Olberheimer, a former Nevada County resident.
 “It’s probably the only thing Jerry [Governor Jerry Brown] has done right.
 For people like me and the ‘missus, we couldn’t get out of this socialist paradise fast enough.
 So we contacted the agency and are now happy in Idaho.”

-“Look,” continued Mr. Olberheimer, “It’s no secret that Kalifornia [Mr. Olberheimer insisted that we spell it with a ‘K’] is being overrun by Mexicans which are getting free stuff with our tax dollars.
+“Look,” continued Mr. Olberheimer, “It’s no secret that Kalifornia [Mr. Olberheimer insisted that we spell it with a ‘K’] is being overrun by Mexicans, which are getting free stuff with our tax dollars.
 We were tired of paying for all this crap.
 We needed a place where we could be with people just like us, you know?
-And frankly I didn’t mind getting help from the CDR to get the hell out of here.
+And frankly, I didn’t mind getting help from the CDR to get the hell out of here.
 Besides, Idaho has everything we need, minus all the Mexicans and Blacks.”

 According to statistics provided by the CDR, approximately 27,265 people have used the department’s services to relocate to other states since it started offering help in August of 2015.
-All but 17 were registered Republicans and/or Libertarians.
-Although Idaho tends to be the most popular state for California expatriates, according to Bethany Millbright, spokeswoman for Governor Brown, other States have benefited from an injection of “California Spirit.”
+All but 17 were registered Republicans or Libertarians.
+Although Idaho tends to be the most popular state for California expatriates, according to Bethany Millbright, spokeswoman for Governor Brown, other States has benefited from an injection of “California Spirit.”

 “About 67% of the applicants have chosen Idaho as their destination,” said Ms. Millbright in a Gish Gallop telephone interview.
 “However, a few have chosen Eastern Oregon and Montana as well.
 A small bunch of Democrats chose Seattle.
 We hear they’ve all been accepted with open arms, which is encouraging for the 42 thousand-plus applicants in the queue for our services.”

-Of course not everyone is pleased about this new California program.
+Of course, not everyone is pleased about this new California program.
 Some don’t like the idea of what they see as a “California invasion” coming to their states.